truenas/documentation/content/SCALE/SCALEUIReference/Credentials/DirectoryServices/LDAP.md

 ## LDAP Widget

-The **LDAP** widget displays after you configure SCALE settings for your LDAP instance.
+The **LDAP** widget displays after you configure TrueNAS settings for your LDAP instance.
 The widget includes **Status**, and the **Hostname** and **Base DN** and **Bind DN** you configured.

 ![LDAPwidgett](/images/SCALE/Credentials/LDAPwidget.png "LDAP Widget")